 You’ll pay more to stay here than at Kaiulani.
 Award stays range between 50,000 and 70,000 Marriott Bonvoy points per night, while paid rates hover near $375 per night for a standard room.

 Hot Tip: Save a ton of money on your dream Hawaii vacation by booking your flights with miles and your room with points!
-Check out insider ideas in our guide to the best ways to fly to Hawaii with points and miles.
+Check out insider ideas in our guide to the best ways to fly to Hawaii with points and miles and the best Hawaii hotels to book with points.

 4. Sheraton New Orleans Hotel (Louisiana)